-- Should set up recycling facilities (especially storage areas for recyclables) at locations highly accessible by recycling vehicles for loading/ unloading as far as possible to safeguard the occupational health and safety of frontline recycling staff and enhance recycling efficiency. - Should provide frontline property management and cleansing staff with guidelines and training and arrange placing of recyclables at designated locations pending door-to-door collection services at the agreed date and time.
-No disposal of recyclables is allowed. - Should regularly check whether only appropriate recyclables are found inside the recycling points/recycling facilities, and properly handle any contaminated recyclables, items unsuitable for recycling or waste, to ensure that the recyclables are suitable for subsequent handling. - Shoud assist operators or contractors concerned to remove any items unsuitable for recycling or waste inside the recycling points/ recycling facilities if assistance from the facilities of operators of Green@Community or contractors of other recycling programmes of the EPD were sought to handle the recyclables.
+- Should discuss the recycling arrangements with recyclers (e.g., types of recycling facilities (bins/boxes/bags), number and locations of recycling facilities, collection frequency, etc.), review the arrangements from time to time and make corresponding adjustments on the collection frequency according to the amount of recyclables, so as to avoid overflowing of recycling facilities and cater the needs of households. - Should set up recycling facilities (especially storage areas for recyclables) at locations highly accessible by recycling vehicles for loading/unloading as far as possible to safeguard the occupational health and safety of frontline recycling staff and enhance recycling efficiency. - Should provide frontline property management and cleansing staff with guidelines and training and arrange placing of recyclables at designated locations pending door-to-door collection services at the agreed date and time.
+No disposal of recyclables is allowed. - Should regularly check whether only appropriate recyclables are found inside the recycling points/recycling facilities, and properly handle any contaminated recyclables, non-recyclables or waste, to ensure that the recyclables are suitable for subsequent handling. - Should assist operators or contractors concerned to remove any non-recyclables or waste inside the recycling points/recycling facilities if assistance from the facilities of operators of Green@ Community or contractors of other recycling programmes of the EPD were sought to handle the recyclables.
 Also, ensure that the recyclables inside the recycling points/facilities are delivered to the said operators or contractors for proper handling.
 Recyclables collected inside the recycling facilities are private properties.
 It is not allowed to intervene, take away or dispose of any recyclables inside the recycling facilities without the authorisation of the EPD or relevant operators/contractors.